fable-compiler/fable-compiler.github.io/blog/Announcing-2-2.md

 This means we're phasing out the fable-import repository and given that the browser bindings are the most used in Fable projects, we've already ported them to [another repository](https://github.com/fable-compiler/fable-browser).
 This contains not only one but multiple packages, roughly corresponding to [the Web APIs](https://developer.mozilla.org/es/docs/Web/API).
 The guidelines to make the namespaces consistent across these packages are:

 - Interfaces are contained in the `Browser.Types` namespace in all packages.
-- Values, [like `window` or constructors like `FileReader`](https://github.com/fable-compiler/fable-browser/blob/439b42070c9ed6afc6ec18499f22f3c238c221ae/src/Dom/Browser.Dom.Api.fs#L14-L22), are put in a module with the same name as the package (e.g. Fable.Browser.Dom -> Browser.Dom).
+- Values, [like `window` or constructors like `FileReader`](https://github.com/fable-compiler/fable-browser/blob/439b42070c9ed6afc6ec18499f22f3c238c221ae/src/Dom/Browser.Dom.Api.fs#L14-L22), are put in a module with the same name as the package (e.g. Fable.Browser.Dom -> Browser.Dom, note the package hast the Fable prefix but not the module).
 This module is decorated with `AutoOpen` so in general you only need to `open Browser` to access any of the values in the Fable.Browser packages.
 Only to prevent conflicts you should need to qualify the module name (e.g. `Browser.Dom.document`).

 The `fable-browser` repository doesn't contain all Web APIs yet.
 Please contribute them or, if you prefer, it's also ok to publish packages for the missing APIs from your own profile.